VeritasSoftware/AspNetCore.ApiGateway/README.md

 For eg. To make a GET call to the backend API, you would set up an Api and a Route in your Gateway API's **Api Orchestrator**.

-Then, the client app would make a GET call to the Gateway API which would be passed on to the backend API.
+Then, the client app would make a GET call to the Gateway API which would make a GET call to the backend API using HttpClient.

 ## In your Gateway API project